-- Radiation Therapy – this is more common in malignant tumors, but could be considered depending on the circumstance.
+- Radiation Therapy is more common in malignant tumors but could be considered depending on the circumstance.

-- Partial Mandibulectomy – you may need to remove part of the lower jaw if things are really bad (again, more common for malignant).
+- Partial Mandibulectomy – You may need to remove part of the lower jaw if things are bad (again, more common for malignant).

-This is also why early diagnosis is so important because it can significantly reduce the care needed to treat your dogs condition as well as the cost to do so as well.
+This is also why early diagnosis is so important because it can significantly reduce the care needed to treat your dog’s condition and the cost to do so.

 Cost of Treatment